michaelgallipo/monster-battle/README.md

 </p>
 <br/>
 <p style="font-size: 16px">
-A running Demo of the app can be found at <a href="https://netlify.com/monster-battle>" />
+A running Demo of the app can be found at https://netlify.com/monster-battle
 </p>

 ## Project Was Created Using Yarn